 Every year, more than 500,000 American men undergo a vasectomy.
 That equates to about 5% of all married men of reproductive age.
-At Advanced Urology in Morristown, New Jersey, Kjell Youngren, MD, provides vasectomies to men of all ages.
+At Advanced Urology in Cedar Knolls, New Jersey, Kjell Youngren, MD, provides vasectomies to men of all ages.
 Specifically, he offers no-scalpel vasectomy on-site on an outpatient basis.
 To schedule an appointment, book a consultation online or call the office to speak with a caring staff member today.

 Traditionally, a vasectomy required the use of surgical tools.
 However, thanks to advances in treatment techniques, you now have the option of no-scalpel vasectomy.
 This minimally invasive procedure results in less bleeding and quicker recovery times.
 What’s more, it’s just as effective as traditional vasectomy.

 The main difference between a no-scalpel and traditional vasectomy is the way that Dr. Youngren accesses the vas deferens — two ducts that carry sperm from your testicles to your urethra.

 During a traditional vasectomy, Dr. Youngren makes two incisions along the sides of your scrotum to reach the vas deferens.

 With no-scalpel vasectomy, Dr. Youngren uses an external clamp to hold your vas deferens in place.
 He then makes a small hole in your scrotum with a thin needle, gaining access to the ducts.

 Before you undergo a vasectomy, Dr. Youngren conducts a physical exam and reviews your medical history.
 He asks you to avoid over-the-counter pain medication for at least 48 hours prior to your procedure.

 During your initial consultation, let Dr. Youngren know about any prescription medications or supplements you take regularly.
 You might need to stop taking these as well.
 On the day of your procedure, wear comfortable clothing and bring a jockstrap to wear home.